vivekvjnk/Bodhi/README.md

 # BODHI: Configurable scientific Knowledge Graph extraction system
-Bodhi is an LLM based highly configurable knowledge graph extraction system with multiple validation loops.

-# How to use?
-# BODHI: Configurable scientific Knowledge Graph extraction system
 Bodhi is a Large Language Model (LLM)-powered, **highly configurable**, scientific knowledge graph extraction system.
 It features **multiple validation and feedback loops** to ensure reliability and precision.

 # How to use?